musqz/fittsmon/README.md

 - mabox linux 'openbox'
 - 2 monitors with different size

-- Should work with other desktop managers or window managers.
+_Should work with other desktop managers or window managers._

 **FittsMon** is a lightweight X11 utility that binds mouse actions (clicks, scrolls, enter/leave) to screen corners and edges, triggering custom commands.
-Inspired by [Fitts’s Law](https://en.wikipedia.org/wiki/Fitts%27s_law), it transforms screen edges into powerful productivity zones — now with full multi-monitor support.
+Inspired by [Fitts’s Law](https://en.wikipedia.org/wiki/Fitts%27s_law), it transforms screen edges into powerful productivity zones.

 ---